ag2816/TorontoWalks/README.md

 * But found that the generated walks were often unreasonably long and so decided to add an extra step to cluster the found "best" stops in a more concentrated geographic cluster.

+  * HDBSCAN is a density-based clustering algorithm, which means that it tries to find areas of the dataset that have a higher density of points than the rest of the dataset.
+It is generally more interpretable than K-Means and has fewer hyperparameters to tune
+  * It supports a variety of distance metrics, including Haversine distance, which properly handles distance between lat/long coordinates (converted to radians)
-  * used HDBSCAN which can use geographic (haversine) distance rather than simple Euclidean disance ("flat earth").
-Tuned it so it produces 1 output cluster with the desired number of stops (all other stops are labelled as outliers)
+  * Tuned HDBScan so it produces 1 output cluster with the desired number of stops (all other stops are labelled as outliers)

 * More information on these functions can be found here: https://github.com/ag2816/TorontoWalks/blob/master/docs/FindPointsWithinDistance.md